 The prospect of journeying across the Atlantic to work, independent from the safety net of friends and family, and all the hassle that comes along with that i.e. applying for visas, acquiring permits, and signing tons of foreign paper-work might seem daunting at first – but it doesn’t have to.
-A little research into the seemingly hellish bureaucracies of Europe will really help clear things up and you’ll quickly realise your worries were all for nothing.
+A little research into the seemingly hellish bureaucracies of Europe will really help clear things up and you’ll quickly realize your worries were all for nothing.

 There are plenty of North Americans working across Europe as English teachers.
 To do so yourself, you will need to investigate whichever country you want to live in – check out their rules on immigration and what it takes to work there.

 There is an agreement between many EU and non-EU nations called the the Schengen Agreement that allows easier international travel.
 The US is lucky enough to be included so that American citizens can travel freely for up to 90 days within Schengen borders before having to apply for a visa.
 It’s important to take note of whether a country you plan to work in is a part of this agreement before you commit.

 Thankfully, the US government has a site dedicated to providing travel information.